janjiralakirankumar/DevOpsEssentials/README.md

 ---------------------------------------------------------------------
 #### Note: If you want to create new credentials, Follow the below steps:
-1. Go to the AWS console.
+*1. Go to the AWS console.
 On the top right corner, click on your name or AWS profile ID.
 2. Click on Security Credentials.
 3. Under AWS IAM Credentials, click on **Create Access Key**.
 4. If you already have two active keys, you can deactivate and delete the older one so that you can create a new one, then download, and save it.
-5. Then, Complete the `aws configure` step
+5. Then, Complete the `aws configure` step*
 ---------------------------------------------------------------------
 #### Once configured, do a smoke test to check if your credentials are valid and get access to AWS.